 - 17.1 Suspension, Amendment or Termination of Plan.
-Subject to the provisions of this Plan (including, but not limited to, Subsection 17.2) and the requirements of the Stock Exchange, the CGCC will have the right at any time to suspend, amend or terminate this Plan, including, but not limited to, the right: - (a) with approval of shareholders of the Company, by ordinary resolution, to make any amendment to any Award Agreement or this Plan; and - (b) without approval of shareholders of the Company to make the following amendments to any Award Agreement or this Plan: - (i) amendments of a clerical nature, including, but not limited to, the correction of grammatical or typographical errors or clarification of terms; - (ii) amendments to reflect any requirements of any regulatory authorities to which the Company is subject, including the Stock Exchange; - (iii) amendments to vesting provisions of Awards; - (iv) extend the term of any Award held by non-Insiders of the Company; - (v) prior to the expiry of an Option, extend the period of time within which an Option may be exercised by a Participant who has ceased to be an Eligible Person, but such an extension shall not be granted beyond the original Expiry Date of the Option; and - (vi) reduce the exercise price per Common Share under any Award held by non-Insiders of the Company or replace such Award with a lower exercise price per Common Share under such replacement Award.
+Subject to the provisions of this Plan (including, but not limited to, Subsection 17.2) and the requirements of the Stock Exchange, the CGCC will have the right at any time to suspend, amend or terminate this Plan, including, but not limited to, the right: - (a) with approval of shareholders of the Company, by ordinary resolution, to make any amendment to any Award Agreement or this Plan; and - (b) without approval of shareholders of the Company to make the following amendments to any Award Agreement or this Plan: - (i) amendments of a clerical nature, including, but not limited to, the correction of grammatical or typographical errors or clarification of terms; - (ii) amendments to reflect any requirements of any regulatory authorities to which the Company is subject, including the Stock Exchange; - (iii) amendments to vesting provisions of Awards;

+- (iv) extend the term of any Award held by non-Insiders of the Company, as long as the extended term remains within the original expiry of the Award; and - (v) prior to the expiry of an Option, extend the period of time within which an Option may be exercised by a Participant who has ceased to be an Eligible Person, but such an extension shall not be granted beyond the original Expiry Date of the Option.